Isaac Marion: Career

+Marion has published three short stories with the literary nonprofit organization Tethered By Letters.
+He contributed a story, "The Girl on the Table" to Nights of the Living Dead, an anthology based on the original George Romero film.
+His story "What Mike Saw" appeared in Weird Tales.

+Marion spent over three years writing his newest novel, The Overnoise, which is currently on submission.

 Music

 Besides writing books, Marion also writes music.
 He has a 2007 solo album, Dead Children (released under the name "Isaac Marion's Moon Colony"), which he considers a companion piece to Warm Bodies.
 He was also part of a brief electronic/indie rock duo named The Tallest Building in the World, with guitarist Jared McSharry.
 The pair released their lone concept album, Look Down, in 2005.
 Both albums have been made available to download by Marion via Bandcamp.

 Personal life

 Marion is also a photographer and a painter.
 According to his Simon & Schuster biography, Marion decided "to forgo college in favor of direct experience."
 He began writing while still in high school, and self-published three novels before Warm Bodies.